Go back

 • Cinnamon, possibly a few blueberries

-Let it soak overnight in the fridge.
-Oats, fats and fibers: check!
+Let it soak overnight in the refrigerator.
+Oats, fats, and fiber: check!

 how to make overnight oats